Ahom religion: Creation of gods

-The fourth son, Ngi-Ngao-Kham stayed back to help create the world.
-The third son revolted and turned into an evil spirit, though his son Seng Ka Pha became a household deity.
+The fourth son, Ngi-Ngao-Kham, stayed back to help create the world.
+The third son, Seng-Kam-Pha, revolted and turned into an evil spirit, though his son Seng Ka Pha became a household deity.

-Worshipful gods
+Revered deities

-According to Ahom beliefs, the supreme, formless, omnipotent being is Pha Tu Ching, who is the creator, sustainer and destroyer of everything.
+According to Ahom beliefs, the supreme deity is Pha Tu Ching.
+He is omnipotent and formless, and is the creator, sustainer, and destroyer of everything.
 The other gods and the universe are his creation.
 The Ahom pantheon of gods that generally receive oblations are Lengdon, Khao Kham, Ai Leng Din, Jan Chai Hung, Jasing Pha, Chit Lam Cham, Mut-Kum Tai Kum, Ra-Khin, Ba-Khin and Chao Phi Dam.